ANXSION/ANXSION/README.md

 # @AnxSion
-I am Anurag Lama, known under the alias of [AnxSion](https://github.com/AnxSion), a multi-instrumentalist hailing from the hills of Darjeeling.
-I am skilled in hardware and web development and I am also an ongoing law student.
+My name is Anurag Lama, known under the alias of [AnxSion](https://github.com/AnxSion), I am a multi-instrumentalist hailing from the hills of Darjeeling.
+I am skilled in hardware and software development and I am also an ongoing law student.

 # Interests
 I am interested in the evergrowing web technologies, future of IoT and hardwares.
 I am skilled in electronics and love making working prototypes.